spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

+Make sure the following:
-Make sure that a default product offer is given when retrieving product concrete data.
+* A default product offer is given when retrieving product concrete data.

-Make sure that validity data is saved when saving a product offer.
+* Validity data is saved when saving a product offer.

-Make sure Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.
+* Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.

-Make sure the Merchant column is in the Product Offers list in `ProductOfferGui`.
+* The Merchant column is in the Product Offers list in `ProductOfferGui`.

-Make sure the console command invalidates expired product offers and reactivates product offers that are within their validity dates.
+* The console command invalidates expired product offers and reactivates product offers that are within their validity dates.

 Make sure that when a merchant gets updated or published, or when a product offer gets published, created, or updated, the corresponding product abstracts get updated in the catalog search pages.

 It means the following:

-1. If a merchant gets deactivated, `ProductAbstract`s that were on the catalog search only because they had a product offer from that merchant get removed.
+* If a merchant gets deactivated, `ProductAbstract` products that are on the catalog search only because they have a product offer from that merchant get removed.
-2. If a product offer gets created, and the `ProductAbstract` related to it was not available on catalog search, it would be available now.
+* If a product offer gets created, and the `ProductAbstract` product related to it is not available on catalog search, it gets available.

 {% endinfo_block %}